edward-clennett/Plate_driving_forces/README.md

 #### Plate_model

-This folder contains the Muller et al. (2016) model as an example.
+This folder contains the Muller et al. (2016) plate reconstruction model as an example.
 The files required to run the plate forces caluclation are:
 1. A rotation file, which describes the movement of the plates (required for forces calculation):
     - Global_EarthByte_230-0Ma_GK07_AREPS_fixed_crossovers.rot
 2. A topology file, which describes the geometries and types of plate boundaries (required for forces calculation):